git-series/git-series/INTERNALS.md

 to a version of an entire patch series, as distinguished from a commit corresponding to one patch within a patch series.

+A git-series commit can have two types of parent commits: those connecting the history of the patch series, and those referencing gitlink commits that also appear in the git-series commit's tree.
+A git-series commit can have any number of either type of parent, but all of the parents connecting the history of the patch series will always appear before any of the parents referencing gitlink commits.

+The parents connecting the history of the patch series, if any, point to previous git-series commits representing previous versions of the patch series;
-The first parent of each git-series commit always points to the previous version of the patch series, if any.
-The remaining parents of each git-series commit correspond to commits referenced as gitlinks (tree entries with mode 160000) within the commit's tree.
-This ensures that git can reach all of those commits.
+a git-series commit with more than one such parent represents a git-series merge commit.
+The remaining parents of each git-series commit correspond to commits referenced as gitlinks (tree entries with mode 160000) within the commit's tree; this ensures that git can reach all of those commits.
 (Note that git's traversal algorithm does not follow gitlink commits within tree objects, so without these additional parent links, git would consider these gitlink commits unreachable and discard them.)

-The second and subsequent parents of each git-series commit do not appear in any particular order; do not assume that the `series` object or any other gitlink appears at any particular position within the parents list.
+The parents of each git-series commit that reference gitlinks in that git-series commit's tree do not appear in any particular order; do not assume that the `series` object or any other gitlink appears at any particular position within the parents list.
 These parents exist only to make commits reachable and transferable by git.
 Always look up commits via named tree entries within the git-series commit's tree object.

-In the root git-series commit, all the parent commits correspond to gitlinks within the tree.
+In the root git-series commit, all the parent commits correspond to gitlinks within the git-series commit's tree.
 This will not occur for any non-root commit of a git-series.
-Algorithms trying to walk from a git-series commit to its root should detect the root git-series commit by checking if the first parent appears in the git-series commit's tree.
-(This does not require a recursive tree walk; the first parent of the git-series root will always appear in the top-level tree object.)
+Algorithms trying to walk git-series commits should filter out parents that appear in the git-series commit's tree.
+(This does not require a recursive tree walk; the gitlinks within the git-series commit's tree will appear in the top-level tree object.)

 git-series tree entries
 -----------------------